d/orca-notes/partition.md

 1. Confirm claims of high memory usage if we drop DynamicTableScan
    1. If we can't drop DTS: regroup and restrategize
    1. [Dispelling claims of high memory usage of `SeqScan`s](#Claims-of-High-Memory-Usage-of-SeqScans)
+   1. A self join on a partitioned table with 16384 partitions takes more than 6 minutes in planner.
+Real question: if we can magically generate this plan would the executor chill?
+   1. Action item: confirm the slowness cause by upstream code or our divergence.

 1. See if the new catalog has adequate information to model PartConstraints
    1. It has more: refine our model?
 Drop the extra on the floor?